 We support the use of nanotechnology to develop innovative drugs and vaccines that address the unmet medical needs of people and animals.

-Here are a few examples of how we use nanotechnology to improve health:
+Below are two examples of how we use nanotechnology:

-- Human Health: EMEND® (aprepitant) uses a nanoscale milling approach to make its granules very small so that they are more easily absorbed by the digestive tract
+Human Health: The manufacturing process for EMEND® (aprepitant) uses a nanoscale milling approach to generate very small granules (with some in the “nano” range), allowing for easier absorption by the digestive tract.

-- Animal Health: Nanoscale milling is used for the active ingredient in PANACUR® (fenbendazole) to produce a stable and more easily re-suspendable formulation, which makes the product easier to administer and provides for improved dosing
+Animal Health: Nanoscale milling is used for the active ingredient in PANACUR® (fenbendazole), resulting in a formulation that provides improved dosing and makes the product easier to administer.